 You can find the econe server log file in

 In order to benefit from the Keypair functionality, the images that will be used by the econe users must be prepared to read the EC2_PUBLIC_KEY and EC2_USER_DATA from the CONTEXT disk.
 This can be achieved easily with the new contextualization packages, generating a new custom contextualization package like this one:

 Enabling Elastic IP Functionality¶

-An Elastic IP address is associated with the user, not a particular instance, and the user controls that address until she chooses to release it.
-This way the user can remap his public IP addresses to any of his instances.
+An Elastic IP address is associated with the user, not a particular instance, and users control that address until they choose to release it.
+This way, users can remap their public IP addresses to any of their instances.

 onevnet create /tmp/fixed.vnet ID: 8